proycon/LaMachine/README.md

 binds against the software globally available on your system.
 All sources are pulled from git and compiled for you.

-1. Clone this repository and navigate to the directory in the terminal: ``$ git clone https://github.com/proycon/LaMachine && cd LaMachine``  (or download it manually from github)
+1. Clone this repository and navigate to the directory in the terminal: ``$ git clone https://github.com/proycon/LaMachine && cd LaMachine``  (or [download the ZIP](https://github.com/proycon/LaMachine/archive/master.zip) manually from github)
 2. In a terminal, navigate to the directory where you want to create the virtual environment, or alternatively pre-create and activate one with ``virtualenv --python=python3 lamachine && . lamachine/bin/activate``